aantipov/moiva-blog/content/post/2021-02-17-universal-tool.md

     "title": "Moiva.io v3: a universal tool to Evaluate, Discover and Compare software", "date": "2021-02-17",
     "url": "universal-tool-to-evaluate-discover-compare-software",
-    "summary": "I rewrote Moiva.io from scratch and made it a Universal and Flexible tool to suit every software developer's taste be it a JavaScript, Python or [put your favourite language here] developer."
+    "summary": "I rewrote Moiva.io from scratch and made it a Universal and Flexible tool to suit every software developer's taste be it a JavaScript, Python or [put your favorite language here] developer."
 }

 Hi, Alexey is here.
-I have some exciting news for you.
+I have some exciting news for you!

-I rewrote [Moiva.io](https://moiva.io/) from scratch and made it a Universal and Flexible tool to suit every software developer's taste be it a JavaScript, Python or [put your favourite language here] developer.
+I rewrote [Moiva.io](https://moiva.io/) from scratch and made it a Universal and Flexible tool to suit every software developer's taste be it a JavaScript, Python or [put your favorite language here] developer.

 This article marks a third major release of Moiva.